lynnpye/sl_triggers/extern/libraries/sexlab/sl_triggers_function_library_sexlab.md

 **Description**

-Returns an int value; 1 - if valid, negative values with respective meanings for non-validity
+Returns an int value
-* -1 = The Actor does not exists (it is None)
-* -10 = The Actor is already part of a SexLab animation
-* -11 = The Actor is forbidden form SexLab animations
-* -12 = The Actor does not have the 3D loaded
-* -13 = The Actor is dead (He's dead Jim.)
-* -14 = The Actor is disabled
-* -15 = The Actor is flying (so it cannot be SexLab animated)
-* -16 = The Actor is on mount (so it cannot be SexLab animated)
-* -17 = The Actor is a creature but creature animations are disabled
-* -18 = The Actor is a creature that is not supported by SexLab
-* -19 = The Actor is a creature but there are no valid animations for this type of creature

 **Parameters**

-    Form actor: the Actor to determine SexLab scene validity for
+    Form: actor: the Actor to determine SexLab scene validity for

 **Example**

     sl_validate_actor $targetActor

+1 - if valid, negative values with respective meanings for non-validity
+-1 = The Actor does not exists (it is None)
+-10 = The Actor is already part of a SexLab animation
+-11 = The Actor is forbidden form SexLab animations
+-12 = The Actor does not have the 3D loaded
+-13 = The Actor is dead (He's dead Jim.)
+-14 = The Actor is disabled
+-15 = The Actor is flying (so it cannot be SexLab animated)
+-16 = The Actor is on mount (so it cannot be SexLab animated)
+-17 = The Actor is a creature but creature animations are disabled
+-18 = The Actor is a creature that is not supported by SexLab
+-19 = The Actor is a creature but there are no valid animations for this type of creature

 ### sl_waitforkbd

 **Description**

-Returns the keycode pressed after waiting for user to press any of the specified keys or for the end of the SexLab scene (See https://ck.uesp.net/wiki/Input_Script for the DXScanCodes)
+Returns: int: the keycode pressed after waiting for user to press any of the specified keys or for the end of the SexLab scene
+(See https://ck.uesp.net/wiki/Input_Script for the DXScanCodes) Usage 1: sl_waitforkbd <dxscancode> [<dxscancode> ...]
+Usage 2: sl_waitforkbd $keylist ; where $keylist is a int[]

 **Parameters**

-    actor: target Actor
-    dxscancode: DXScanCode of key [<DXScanCode of key> ...]
+    int: dxscancode: <DXScanCode of key>
-    arguments: ALTERNATIVE: <int list>
+    int[]: keylist: a list of dxscancode

 **Example**

     sl_waitforkbd 74 78 181 55
+    listadd $keystowaitfor 74 78 181 55
+    sl_waitforkbd $keystowaitfor
     if $$ = 74 MINUS
     ...
     if $$ < 0 END

+; These do the same thing
 Wait for Num-, Num+, Num/, or Num*, or animation expired, and then do something based on the result.